icopy-site/awesome/docs/awesome/vim-galore.md

 Run Vim like this `vim file1`.
 The file's content will be loaded into a buffer.
 You have a **loaded buffer** now.
-The content of the buffer is only synchronized to disk (https://github.com/mhinz/vim-galore/blob/master/written back to the file) if you save it within Vim.
+The content of the buffer is only synchronized to disk (written back to the file) if you save it within Vim.

 Since the buffer is also shown in a window, it's also an **active buffer**.
 Now if you load another file via `:e file2`, `file1` will become a **hidden buffer**